beckastar/BurningManCampApp/readme.md

 3. Buttons that export and download data
 4. Chef's control page, where the chef signs up for a meal, inputs the menu, and dictates the amount of support s/he will need in the kitchen
 5. Set controls so that only admins can edit certain tables
+6. Edit python code so shifts don't have to be created manually

 Nice to have features I'm planning to add:
 1. Tell each camper how many more shifts they need to sign up for